-To be a nurse, you must always be professional and compassionate.
+To be a nurse, you must always be professional and compassionate, as you will be caring for a vulnerable population.
 Other skills include teamwork, critical thinking, and the ability to work well under pressure and in fast-paced, dynamic environments.
 Nurses also need to be detail-oriented and have excellent communication skills.

 Benefits of a Nursing Career

 There are many advantages to pursuing a career in nursing.
 Some of the most common benefits include: